varocketry/guitar-mastery-hub/public/lessons/lesson_023_barre_chord_progressions.md

 ---

-## 🎵 SLOW IS SMOOTH, SMOOTH IS FAST: Today's Tempo Guidance
+## ðŸŽµ SLOW IS SMOOTH, SMOOTH IS FAST: Today's Tempo Guidance

 **The most important rule in guitar learning:**